 Great leaders learn from their mistakes, and don’t take themselves too seriously.
 They laugh at themselves, and transform their hard-earned lessons into wisdom.
 Great leaders go the extra mile, and give all they have.
 An innovative leader embraces new opportunities and new ways of doing things.
 They are always on the cutting edge.

-These five traits, not only make a leader memorable, but beloved.
+These 5 characteristics of a good leader, not only make a leader memorable, but beloved.
 The world would be a better place if we had more of these impressive people in it.
 Exceptional leaders are made not born.
 While it’s true they may be born with innate abilities to serve, their hard work, commitment, and dedication allow them to be the best version of themselves.
 They reach their highest potential by developing the qualities that lead to greatness.